Becoming Pasture for Life certified

 The Right Foundations

-We know from our members that Pasture for Life farming is a rewarding and fulfilling experience, if the foundations are right.
+We know from our farmers that Pasture for Life farming is a rewarding and fulfilling experience, if the foundations are right.

 Building on widespread concern for the environment and for the welfare of animals, the three key elements are: